Have you ever wondered why the date May 20, 1775, is on North Carolina’s state flag?

 The Mecklenburg Resolves don’t resonate with words like independence, rights, and liberties, but they were an important practical step taken by North Carolina to prepare for breaking away from Great Britain.

-The May 31 resolves start by saying that in a recent address by parliament, the king noted, “the American Colonies are declared to be in an actual State of rebellion.”
+The May 31 resolves start by saying that in a recent address to parliament, the king noted, “the American Colonies are declared to be in an actual State of rebellion.”
 Therefore, the resolves continue, the laws of the British government are “annulled and vacated and the formal Civil Constitution of these Colonies for the present wholly suspended.”